 When I first started homesteading I always wondered what everyone else’s daily chores were.
 Who did they feed first?
 How much feed did they give to their animals?
 Were there any night chores I needed to take on?
 I figured since it was something I always wondered, I would tell all of you what my day-to-day routine looks like from morning to night.

-Below is my full morning routine.
-This all takes me about an hour, which could be cut down if I finished the rest of the irrigation!
+My full morning routine takes me about an hour, which could be cut down if I finished the rest of the irrigation!
 I don’t mind watering by hand and even prefer it with some crops.
 I try to get my morning chores started no later than 8 am so I’m able to start any chores I may have for that day (building, planting, mowing the lawn, etc.) by 9 am and done by noon for a break.
-Here’s what my typical morning looks like:
+Here’s what my typical morning looks like.

-The first thing I do when I wake up, besides make coffee for my sweet working husband, is feed my dogs and cat.
+AM: The first of many daily chores when I wake up, besides make coffee for my working husband, is to feed my dogs and cat.
 I aim for this to happen between 6 am and 8 am every morning.
 Emerson often has to be at work around 6:30 am so I usually hit this goal.
 Then it’s outside I go!